JachiEze/Content-Based-Image-Retrieval/README.md

-# Barcode-Generator
+# Content Based Image Retrieveal
-This is a python program that helps to convert images to barcodes and search for them.
+This is a python program for a content-based image retrieval system using the Radon transform